30 Easy Day Trips from Paris by Train (+ Map & Tips)

 Château de Fontainebleau

 A UNESCO-listed château with over 800 years of history, Fontainebleau is less crowded than Versailles and set in a beautiful forest.
-Accessible by train in under an hour, it’s perfect for history lovers and hikers alike.
+Accessible by train in under an hour, it’s a perfect day trip from Paris for history lovers and hikers alike.

 🚆 Train from Gare de Lyon (~40 min) + 🚌 local bus/taxi, or 🚗 ~1h.